The Consuming Fire

 The Consuming Fire is a space opera novel by American writer John Scalzi.
 The book was published by Tor Books on October 16, 2018.
 Audible released an audio book version narrated by Wil Wheaton.
 It is the middle volume of The Interdependency trilogy and a sequel to The Collapsing Empire; the third and final book, The Last Emperox, was published on 14 April 2020.
+The Consuming Fire reached #15 on The New York Times bestseller list for combined print and e-book fiction.